eliminmax/tech-journal/docs/topics/Windows/Server/Hostname-and-Static-IP.md

-# Configuring the Server using the Server Manager App:
+# Configuring the Server using the Server Manager App

-## Setting the IP and Hostname

 0. Open the **Server Manager** app.
 On the sidebar, click **Local Server**.